 General maintenance tasks like cleaning the exterior of the house and clearing the gutters can make a big difference.

 It's good for your home insurance costs too, as insurers usually look favourably on a well-maintained house.

 Having an electrical certificate can also be helpful to buyers, but it’s not mandatory.
 It provides reassurance that the electrics are working as they should be.

 Avoid quick fixes.
 Surveyors are trained to see bad work and buyers are able to see if any unsightly cracks have been covered over.

 Redecorating can help.
 If you notice any wallpaper that’s curling or chips in the paint it might be worth giving it all a freshen up.

-If you’re going the whole hog, try decorating with neutral colours.
+You could also try decorating with neutral colours.
 It makes it easier for potential buyers to picture what they’d do to the house if it was theirs.

-While you’re there, remove bin bags on viewing days, or if the estate agent is taking photos.
+Also remember to remove bin bags on viewing days, or if the estate agent is taking photos.